hmlendea/stellaris-universum-infinitum/README.md

  - 11 new Flags
  - 7 new Techonolgies
  - 4 new Strategic Resources
+ - 4 new Planetary Modifiers
  - 3 new Tile Blockers
- - 3 new Planet Modifiers
  - 2 new System Initialisers
  - 1 new Anomaly
  - 1 new Prescripted Country